How to Grow and Care for Echeveria amoena Indoors

 If you would like to add Echeveria amoena to your collection, you may get them online from Etsy (Link to Etsy).

-Echeveria amoena flourishes in bright light with 4-6 hours of direct sunshine, moderate warmth of 16-280C, average humidity of 50-55% and moderately moist, fertile, well-drained, succulents soil coupled with fortnightly feeding during the growing season.
+To care for Echeveria amoena indoors, provide bright light with 4-6 hours of direct sunshine, warmth of 16-280C, humidity of 50-55% and moderately moist, fertile, well-drained, succulents soil coupled with fortnightly feeding during the growing season.

 Echeveria amoena does not require regular repotting as it has a small root system, therefore, repot it only when root-bound.
 Pruning is necessary to keep the plant neat as well as discourage pests and diseases infestation.
 Keep reading for more on these growing conditions and how to provide them.